antiglory/kernel/README.md

 # my-os
-a simple OS made to x86
+a basic kernel made to x86